Ripple Effects

 These final images are Courtney’s.
 He called them murals ...
 I see them as an unexpected portrayal of his own ‘ripple effect’, as he flipped the original image to the right, then to the left, creating a diptych, and maybe again for a triptych ... each step creates a new image, each being a ripple of the original, and of each other.

-This icy creation captures the clear blue winter sky shining through the delicate frost patterns appearing on the window ... luckily take from the inside, as it was minus 32 degrees Celsius outside ... the lacy traces were soon to disappear in the wake of the penetrating low-angled winter sun.
+This icy creation captures the clear blue winter sky shining through the delicate frost patterns appearing on the window ... luckily photographed from the inside, as it was minus 32 degrees Celsius outside ... but despite the cold exterior, the lacy traces were soon to disappear in the wake of the penetrating low-angled winter sun.

 This evocative pool mural is perhaps a good way to conclude ... echoing GK Chesterton: